Parashah: Jeremiah

 Jeremiah is divided into distinct prophecies, each of which begins with an announcement of "the word of the Lord to Jeremiah" or a similar phrase.
 Each such prophecy begins a new open parashah {P} in the Aleppo Codex, with the single exception of the sixth prophecy (14:1) that begins with a closed parashah {S}.

 The Aleppo Codex is missing two folios from Jeremiah, and the folio following them is also partly torn.
-The missing text included parts of chapters 29–32.
-Parashot listed from the missing parts are based upon Kimhi's notes on the codex and marked with an asterisk (*).
+The missing text included parts of chapters 29–32. parshiot listed from the missing parts are based upon Kimhi's notes on the codex and marked with an asterisk (*).